so-dang-cool/nobodyuses.org/README.md

 >
 > _Alan Kay, 2011 ([Programming and Scaling][kay-2011])_

-> "[Programming]'s a fashion industry.
+> [Programming]'s a fashion industry.
 Trends come; trends go.
 The lack of
-> historical awareness is considered by most to be a feature."
+> historical awareness is considered by most to be a feature.
 >
 > _Baldur Bjarnason, 2022 ([Programming is a Pop Culture][baldur-2022])_